mozilla/ecosystem-test-scripts/docs/reference-guides/metric_update_procedure.md

 Please follow the steps below to update the [ETE Looker Dashboards][ETE Looker Dashboards].
 The dashboards are typically updated on Monday mornings (North America ET/PT) to ensure the values are available for team check-in meetings.
-The process of updating the dashboards can take up to 10 minutes.
+The process of updating the dashboards can take up to an hour, this is due to network latency from parsing files stored on GCS.

 ## Prerequisites